scottrosengrants/re_investment_flask_app_neural_net/executive_summary.md

 "Not applicable" is the status given for an approved loan.

 After further analysis of the targets a binomial target was created.
-All denial reasons were categorized together into simpy a "denied" category.
+All denial reasons were categorized together into simply a "denied" category.
 This helped simplify the model predictions.

 This decision also made logical sense as many of the denial reasons were questionable as to whether a model can accurately predict that particular outcome given it's limited inputs.
 Take for example "Credit application incomplete" or "Unverifiable information" denial reasons.
 While these are valid denial reasons they may not be as relevant to the information the model is provided.
 Each instance of the model is provided a complete dataset so it is tough to have it predict an "incomplete application".
 By combining these denial reasons into simply one denial classification this helps generalize the model predictions to the data and helps alliviate this shortcoming of the model design.